With personal leadership coach-author-speaker John Kuypers

 Being present is a time frame you choose to focus on.

 There are only three possible time frames – past, present and future.
 Once you become aware of the thoughts you are having and the content of those thoughts, you will notice which timeframe you are in at any given time.
 You will begin to notice how often your thoughts and feelings are focused on the past or the future.
 These thoughts are riddled with judgments, comparing the past or future to your present situation.
 Many people spend less than 1% of their time being fully present.
-The rest of the time, we drift in and out as our attention wanders.
+The rest of the time, you drift in and out as your attention wanders.
 Your mind may even seem to be out of your own control.

 Our memory is strong when we are in the present.